utkarshcmu/grafana.org/content/blog/2017-05-09-Github-analytics.md

 be used to improve categorizing issues and visualizing changes in labeling trends.
 For example, the graphs could answer questions like:
 *How did a concerted effort to improve docs change the trend of issues labeled question*?

-## Try it and Help me Improve it
+## Try it and help me improve it

-Check out the GitHub repo [torkelo/github-to-es](https://github.com/torkelo/github-to-es) it has a basic README with instructions for how to get started.
+Check out the GitHub repo [grafana/github-to-es](https://github.com/grafana/github-to-es) it has a basic README with instructions for how to get started.

 Once you have the import working you need to add an Elasticsearch data source in Grafana.
 For index name you specify `github`